andrewtforrester/scdocs/index.md

     - Twig & Twig Language
     - Vue
     - Javascript Code Snippets
-2. Git, if it's not already installed on your machine.
+2. Git.
+It's probably on your machine already but you can run `git --version` on mac to check.
+If it's not installed already, follow the directions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to install it.
 3. [Tower](https://www.git-tower.com/mac).
 SC uses a git methodology called _[Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)_, and tower makes Gitflow very intuitive.
 They offer [free licenses for students](https://www.git-tower.com/students/mac) at accredited universities.
 If you're very comfortable with git in the command line, this isn't strictly necessary.
 4. NPM and NodeJS
 5. Docker Desktop